Confectionery Packaging in Russia Statistics, CAGR, Outlook, and Covid-19 Impact 2020-2026

-Euromonitor International’s Confectionery Packaging in Russia report offers insight into key trends and developments driving packaging across the category.
+Euromonitor International’s Processed Fruit and Vegetables Packaging in Mexico report offers insight into key trends and developments driving packaging across the category.
 The report also examines trends and prospect for various pack types and closures: metal packaging, rigid plastic, glass, liquid cartons, paper-based containers; flexible packaging.

 Data coverage: market sizes (historic and forecasts), company shares, brand shares and distribution data.